 3. Scheduled Foreign Banks in India

-Here is the list of foreign banks with branches in India:
+Here is the list of foreign banks in India:

 - Bank of America